James Cowan (New Zealand writer): Journalist

+Author

-From 1887 to 1902, James Cowan was employed as a journalist for the New Zealand Herald in Auckland.
-His first books were published in 1901: a guide to Taupō and a catalogue of the Māori paintings of Gottfried Lindauer.
-In 1903 he began work for the Department of Tourist and Health Resorts in Wellington, writing magazine articles and books to promote tourism.
-New Zealand, or, Ao-teä-roa (the long bright world): its wealth and resources, scenery, travel routes, spas, and sport was written during this period.
+Cowan's first two books were published in 1901; one was a travel guide to Taupō and the other a listing of the painter Gottfried Lindauer's works of Māori subjects.
+In 1903 he began work for the Department of Tourist and Health Resorts in Wellington, writing magazine articles to promote tourism.
+He also wrote further books, on tourist attractions.
+Among these was the title New Zealand, or, Ao-teä-roa (the long bright world): its wealth and resources, scenery, travel routes, spas, and sport, which was intended as a handbook for tourists to the country.
+This work required him to travel extensively around the country.

-By 1909, Cowan was a freelance writer and an amateur oral historian.
+In 1909, Cowan's wife died.
+By this time he was working as a freelance writer and an amateur oral historian.
 The Maoris of New Zealand, written in 1910 was a general survey of Māori and in 1911 he wrote The adventures of Kimble Bent, about an American who deserted the colonial forces during the land wars and who lived alongside their Māori foes.

 From 1918 until 1922 Cowan was paid by the Department of Internal Affairs and worked on the publication The New Zealand wars: a history of the Maori campaigns and the pioneering period.
 His writing style was adventure-based and relied on anecdotes.